Skip to main content

 Troubleshooting

-Go to the Bedrock console for that region and enable Model Access for the Anthropic model.
+Go to the Bedrock console for that region and enable Model Access for the provider.
 Takes a few minutes.
 Also check the IAM role has bedrock:InvokeModel on the model ARN + the inference profile ARN.

 The SDK didn’t find credentials.
 Check: